 4. Research question(s)

 State the research question(s) you wish to address.

-Provide an initial review of relevant literature that makes the case for your research question(s).
+Provide an initial review of relevant literature, including relevant theoretical perspectives, that makes the case for your research question(s).
 In addition, in what other ways might your work be timely, important, needed, or useful.
 For example, how does it relate to current problems or issues?

 Set out the methods/approaches you will use to conduct your research and provide an initial justification for selection.
 Select and account for your research strategy.
 Explain your intended sources such as literature, documents, and/or fieldwork.
 Discuss how you will evaluate the sources.

 Explain your philosophy of research i.e. how you see yourself as a researcher.
 You should briefly discuss your preferred stance e.g. interpretivist or positivist.
 You can discuss these terms further with your potential supervisor.